 Structure and function of the human gut.
 Nutrient digestion and absorption.
 Metabolism of protein, fat and carbohydrate.
-Protein requirements, consequence of deficiency.
+Protein requirements, consequences of deficiency.
 Lipid transport and cholesterol metabolism.
 Energy metabolism, energy values of foods and energy requirements.
 Thermogenic mechanisms.
-Appetite and regulation of intake.
-Minerals and vitamins, consequences of deficiency and excess.
+Comparative aspects of gut structure and function in mammals: implications for digestive efficiency.
+Introduction to nutritional methodology.

-FDSC 3200 Professional Work Experience
+Professional Work Experience FDSC 3200